SReichelt/slate2/doc/Notation.md

   semicolon.
 Each group within the parameterization may be parameterized again, which is referred to as _higher-order parameterization_.

+* The metamodel may allow a parameter group to be preceded by an arbitrary number of _prefixes_, following the parameterizations (if any).
+A prefix is an identifier (that is not a prefix mapping symbol; see below), a number, or arbitrary tokens surrounded by specific parentheses, followed by a dot.

-Other than the above, a parameter group may contain arbitrary tokens, including the parentheses reserved for sections or parameterizations, as long as the group does not start with those parentheses (or, in the case of sections, with a token followed by a dot and then followed by the parentheses).
+Other than the above, a parameter group may contain arbitrary tokens, including the parentheses reserved for sections or parameterizations, as long as the group does not start with those parentheses.
 However, there are three cases where parameters are identified anywhere within a group.

 * The metamodel may decide that a given parenthesis pair should be regarded as a parameterization whenever it follows an opening parenthesis, a comma or semicolon within parentheses, a